Brand Response Council

 Created by the PDMI’s Brand Response Council, Take 20 is a new series of quick-hitting, 20-minute live conversations featuring leaders in the performance marketing world speaking about the hottest topics in the industry.

-Coming to you twice monthly, your opportunity to attend a live online Take 20 episode and ask questions of our speakers will kick off later in August.
+Coming to you twice monthly, your opportunity to attend a live online Take 20 episode and ask questions of our speakers will kick off in September.
 Keep an eye out for an announcement of the next episode and your opportunity to register.
-Click the button below to check out the pilot episode of Take 20 now!
+Click the button below to check out recent episodes of Take 20 now!

 Members of the Brand Response Council are regular contributors to PDMI publications and at PDMI events.